master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 Example: yesod, hakyll, hamlet

-* yesod-0.9.2 depends on hamlet-0.10.*
+* Yesod-0.9.2 depends on hamlet-0.10.*
-* hakyll-3.2.0.8 depends hamlet-0.{7,8}.*
+* Hakyll-3.2.0.8 depends hamlet-0.{7,8}.*
-* can't use yesod and hakyll sametime?
+* Can't use yesod and hakyll sametime?
-* hakyll is orphaned?
-No No No.
+* Hakyll is orphaned?
+No. No. No.

 # hakyll used hamlet old API. #1

-hakyll use Text.Hamlet.RT API.
+Hakyll use Text.Hamlet.RT API.

-hamlet 0.8.2.1 provided it.
+Hamlet 0.8.2.1 provided it.

 ![inline](hamlet_0.8.2.1.png)

 # hakyll used hamlet old API. #2

-But, Text.Hamlet.RT is removed,
+But, Text.Hamlet.RT is removed on

-on hamlet 0.9.0.
+hamlet 0.9.0.
+Hakyll can't use it.

 ![inline](hamlet_0.9.0.png)